nishkohli96/auth-data-server/README.md

-# auth-data-nodeserver
+# auth-data-server

-Express(Port 5000) and Fastify Server(Port 4000) with the following functionalities :
+Run either an Express or a Fastify Server on Port 5000 with the following functionalities :

 - CRUD operations on data fetched from [MongoDB](https://www.mongodb.com/)
 - SSO using [PassportJS](http://www.passportjs.org/)